-If, for example, an employee decides to make their job "easier" by downloading software from the internet without talking to IT support, they are effectively taking a part of both the company data and operations outside the protection afforded by business continuity planning and the disaster recovery plan.
+If, for example, an employee decides to make their job "easier" by downloading software from the internet without talking to IT support, they are effectively taking a part of both the company’s data and its operations outside the protection afforded by business continuity planning and the disaster recovery plan.

-An organization must invest in training employees both in cybersecurity awareness as well as their individual roles (what they should do) if disaster strikes.
+As part of disaster recovery management, an organization must invest in training employees both in cybersecurity awareness and in their individual roles (the steps they should take) if disaster strikes.

 4. Create Disaster Response Teams

-Best practice for a disaster recovery plan is having an emergency response team that determines to what extent the disaster recovery plan must be invoked.
+Best practice for a disaster recovery plan includes having an emergency response team that determines to what extent the disaster recovery plan must be invoked.

 Once the roles and responsibilities are assigned, this team then contacts and assembles the disaster recovery team that includes IT specialists as well as key staff from the main business departments who focus on business recovery.

-Team members need to have the contact information of third parties including key customers, suppliers, insurance, media, and even family members in cases of natural disaster or injuries.
+Under the disaster recovery policy, team members need to have the contact information of third parties including key customers, suppliers, insurance, media outlets, and even family members to respond in cases of natural disasters or personal injury.

 5. Ensure Your Backups Include Data and Workflow